bismuth-dev/RebornBuddy.Wiki/README.md

 For easy local development, the customized Material for MkDocs container includes all dependencies and plugins used by the site.

 1. Install [Docker][docker-install].
-2.  `git clone git@github.com:bismuth-dev/RebornBuddy.Wiki.git`
+2. Clone this repository: `git clone https://github.com/LlamaMagic/llamamagic.github.io.git`
-3.  `cd ./RebornBuddy.Wiki`
-4.  `pwsh ./run.ps1`
+3. Execute `run.ps1` to start the local server: `powershell ./run.ps1`
-5. Visit http://127.0.0.1:8000/ for a fully-rendered preview that auto-reloads on save.
+4. Visit http://127.0.0.1:8000/ for a fully-rendered preview that auto-reloads on save.

 [mkdocs-getting-started]: https://squidfunk.github.io/mkdocs-material/getting-started/ "Getting Started with MkDocs"
 [docker-install]: https://docs.docker.com/get-docker/ "Install Docker"